 We recommend this trek for experienced trekkers or persons in good physical shape used to trekking or running frequently.

 This day, is our day of mountain peaks.
 We walk for 9 hours, preferably rising early to appreciate the chain of snow peaks that can be seen from the first section of today’s trek.
 We ascend to the highest point of our trek: Yanama pass (4,670m/15,407ft).
-The view from here is amazing as we will be surrounded by snow-capped mountains and impressive valleys.
-We then descend to Totora for lunch and after that we walk for 2 hours to Colpapampa (2,870m/9,470ft) to our sixth campsite.
+The view from this point is amazing.
+Snow-capped mountains and impressive valleys surround us.
+We then descend to Totora for lunch and after that, we walk for 2 hours to Colpapampa (2,870m/9,470ft) to our sixth campsite.

-After lunch, we will have an incredible experience of nature at it’s purest form, touring a coffee plantation adjacent to the campsite.
+After lunch, we will have an incredible experience of nature at its purest form, touring a coffee plantation adjacent to the campsite.
 We will begin by browsing the fields, learning about the different types of beans and picking our own beans.
-It doesn’t end there.
+It does not end there.
 Engulfed in the fields of tomatoes and avocados are multiple ecosystems from beginning to end.
-We pick our fresh produce which our trekking chef will use for our dinner.
+We pick our fresh produce, which our trekking chef will use for our dinner.

 Then by 3pm, we will take the local transport for 30mins to the natural hot springs at Cocalmayo, where we bath in the natural resources mother earth provides us.
 Upon our return our trekking chef with be creating his specialty with our fresh produce from the day.

 After a last delicious breakfast by our chef and a hot drink, we will continue along the ancient and remote Inca Trail for 3 hours uphill to the Puncuyoc Pass (2700m/8,858ft).
-Along the way you will need to pinch yourself at fantastic views and authenticity of these unique valleys and fruit plantations.
-Location! location!!
-We arrive to Llactapata Inca Ruins, located right in front of Machu Picchu where we enjoy the strategic location of the Citadel of the Grand Machu Picchu from far away and it’s surrounding mountains Huyana Picchu, Machu Picchu and the Aobamba Canyon.
+Along the way, you will need to pinch yourself at fantastic views and authenticity of these unique valleys and fruit plantations.
+Location!
+Location!
+We arrive to Llactapata Inca Ruins, located right in front of Machu Picchu where we enjoy the strategic location of the Citadel of the Grand Machu Picchu from far away and its surrounding mountains of Huyana Picchu, Machu Picchu and the Aobamba Canyon.

-Still feeling overwhelmed, we descend for 2 hours to the Hydroelectric plant the primary power source for Cusco where we will have lunch.
-Then it’s the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu.
+Still feeling overwhelmed, we descend for 2 hours to the hydroelectric plant the primary power source for Cusco where we will have lunch.
+Then it is the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu.
 Feel your adrenaline start to swirl in your veins as you come closer to the iconic Machu Picchu and the ancient wall that surrounds the Inca Citadel.